 A Vision for the Snake River

-Snake River salmon are on the brink of extinction in large part due to four dams on the lower Snake in eastern Washington.
-Adult salmon in the Snake must navigate eight federally owned dams on their way upstream to their spawning grounds (four on the mainstem Columbia and four on the lower Snake).
-Even more limiting, we lose staggering numbers of out-migrating juvenile salmon to predators and high-water temperatures in the stagnant, slackwater pools between dams.
+Snake River salmon are on the brink of extinction in large part due to four dams on the lower Snake River in eastern Washington.
+Adult salmon are currently navigating through eight federally owned dams to reach their spawning grounds (four on the mainstem Columbia and four on the lower Snake).
+Even more limiting, we lose staggering numbers of out-migrating juvenile salmon to predators and high-water temperatures in the stagnant, slackwater pools between each dam.
 The loss of salmon has been devastating for the region’s Tribal Nations, which depend on healthy salmon runs for their culture, sustenance, and survival.
 At the same time, communities and economies have been built around the four lower Snake dams and reservoirs.
-Residents and businesses need affordable power.
-Orchards require irrigation and farmers need economical transport to ports downriver for their commodities.
+Residents and businesses need affordable power,orchards require irrigation, and farmers need economical transport to ports downriver for their commodities.

 American Rivers is committed to working with Tribal Nations, industry, and communities to achieve a lasting solution.